ProfilePic

 Qualifications for a Conforming Loan

-Loan-to-value ratio – This ratio is the amount that you wish to borrow against the value of the home you are purchasing.
+Loan-to-value ratio – This ratio is the amount you wish to borrow against the value of the home you are purchasing.
 For example, if your loan-to-value ratio is 80 percent, you can only borrow up to 80 percent of the home’s value.

 Cash reserves – The requirement that defines the cash assets that you must have in reserve will vary by the type of loan.
 In some cases, you will have to have at least six months in reserve.